Scott Nichols

 Research

-Our research focus is on the earliest events in animal evolution.
-Current projects include: 1) the evolution of epithelial organization and the origin of cell adhesion/polarity complexes, 2) the evolution of animal sensory-motor systems, and 3) the evolution of cellular mechanisms for microbial recognition and response.
+Current projects include: 1) the evolution of epithelial organization and the origin of cell adhesion/polarity complexes, 2) the evolution of cellular mechanisms for microbial recognition and response.
 Our research centers around the belief that curiosity-driven, fundamental research is key to innovation and discovery.

 Areas of Research